US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

    az extension update --name aks-preview
    ```
+> [!NOTE]
+> Public preview features can be helpful for Hackathons and workshops, but never deployed in production environments.

-1. Modify the `src/Infrastructure/bicep/main.parameters.json` file so it contains the proper data for your deployment:
+1. In the accompanying source code, modify the `src/Infrastructure/bicep/main.parameters.json` file so it contains the proper data for the deployment:

    ```json
    {